libdebug/libdebug/docs/quality_of_life/elf_api.md

     ```

 The report will include different information based on whether the process is being traced or not.
 For example, when the process is traced, the base address of the binary and paths to the libraries will be included.

+Finally, the report will also include the runtime mitigations supported by the binary, color-coded for better readability.

 Here are two examples of binary reports, one on AMD64 and another on AArch64: